2022 FIFA World Cup Group A

 Ecuador beat host nation Qatar 2–0 in the tournament's opening match.

 Group A of the 2022 FIFA World Cup took place from 20 to 29 November 2022.
 The group consisted of the host nation Qatar as well as Ecuador, Senegal and the Netherlands.
 The top two teams, the Netherlands and Senegal, advanced to the round of 16.
+The Netherlands won the group with three group game victories, Senegal finished as runners-up with two of them, Ecuador finished third, having won one game, while Qatar finished fourth without registering a single point.

-Qatar became the first host nation to lose every group game in the World Cup history, becoming the worst performing host.
+Qatar became the first host nation to lose every group match (every other host had won a match and not lose their opener).